Secrets of the Royal Yacht Britannia

 Sleep like a royal

 While you can’t stay overnight on the Royal Yacht Britannia, you can rest your head at its sister ship.
 Formerly a Northern Lighthouse Board ship, Fingal is now a floating luxury hotel, mere steps away from Britannia.
 Anchored in Edinburgh’s fashionable waterfront, Princess Anne is said to have spent the night more than once.
-It’s also rumoured Her Majesty ate in The Lighthouse Restaurant and Bar with her lady-in-waiting and a security officer—along with other diners who were none the wiser!
+It’s also rumoured the Queen herself ate in The Lighthouse Restaurant and Bar with her lady-in-waiting and a security officer—along with other diners who were none the wiser!